San Diego Employment Lawyer Answers Your Questions

 Contact Us for More Information

 Wage theft is commonplace in California and across the country.
 Each year, employees are forced to forgo pay due to wage theft.
 California and federal labor laws make wage theft illegal.
-Employers can be held accountable.
+Employers can be held accountable for unpaid wage claims.

 Depending on the circumstances, it may be possible for affected employees to recover pay from an employer who stole their wages.
 Below, our wage and hour attorney in San Diego discusses what you need to know about wage theft in California.

 Our wage and hour attorney in San Diego can help you determine whether it would be possible to recover your wages.
-We can help you determine your legal options during a free consultation.
+We can help you determine your legal options and understand California unpaid wages during a free consultation.

 How Much Are California Wage Claims Worth?